Here is a true-life account of life in one of the world’s toughest prisons — Florence ADX, Colorado, USA — the Supermax.

 [Credit for that cool aerial shot of ADX Florence goes to The New York Times.]

-His destination, a thousand miles distant, was yet another Big House — from which there would be no escape.The high-profile, high-risk inmate was being transferred to the sleepy Southern Colorado foothills town of Florence, home of the most secure penitentiary in the Bureau of Prisons system: ADX Florence.
+His destination, a thousand miles distant, was yet another Big House … from which there would be no escape.The high-risk inmate was being transferred to the sleepy Southern Colorado foothills town of Florence, home of the most secure penitentiary in the Bureau of Prisons system: ADX Florence.

 The joint is officially known as the Administrative Maximum Facility, unofficially as the Supermax — and ‘Alcatraz of the Rockies.’
 An American Gulag, if you will.

-No one has ever escaped from ADX Florence.
-Of the thousands of men who’ve been incarcerated there, only a handful have left before their release date and all the same way — on a gurney, covered by a white sheet.
+No one has ever escaped from ADX Florence, and I doubt anyone will.
+Of the thousands of men who’ve been incarcerated there, only a handful have left before their release date and all the same way — on a gurney, and covered by a white sheet.

-When McNair stepped off the bus he had with him a 6-page document from USP Pollock outlining where he was headed at ADX Florence: general population.
-In spite of the paperwork, the prisoner was promptly marched to the Special Handling Unit, known in prison speak simply as the SHU.
+When McNair stepped off the bus, he had with him a 6-page document from USP Pollock outlining where he was headed at ADX Florence: general population.
+In spite of what the paperwork said, the prisoner was promptly marched to the Special Handling Unit, known in prison speak simply as the SHU.
 Segregation.

 A sudden change of plans.
 It was looking like some faceless bureaucrat had quietly pulled off a switcheroo.

-Back to the prison document.
-There was a check mark beside the box that read: “Your conduct creates a risk to institution security and good order, poses a risk to the safety of staff, inmates or others, or to public safety.”
+Back to that prison document.
+There was a check mark beside the tiny box that read: “Your conduct creates a risk to institution security and good order, poses a risk to the safety of staff, inmates or others, or to public safety.”

 A few months later, McNair was in for a surprise when he was marched to a single-person cell in a dreaded part of the joint known as the Control Unit.
 That’s high-end solitary confinement.